-Coronary stent thrombosis or scaffold thrombosis refers to a recent acute thrombus or occlusion in a coronary segment previously treated with a coronary stent or scaffold.
+Coronary stent thrombosis or scaffold thrombosis refers to an acute thrombus or occlusion in a coronary segment previously treated with a coronary stent or scaffold.
 It is a severe complication of percutaneous coronary intervention (PCI) and a major adverse cardiovascular event.

-Coronary stent thrombosis was up to 10% 1 in the past but the incidence was reduced considerably in the recent past 2.
+Coronary stent thrombosis was up to 10% 1 in the past but the incidence was reduced considerably 2.

 Factors that increase the likelihood of developing coronary stent thrombosis include 1,2: